-In its work, the company uses the established COSO framework (Internal Control - Integrated Framework).
+The company applies the established COSO (Internal Control - Integrated Framework) framework in its work.

 Control environment

 Fabege has a geographically well contained organisation and homogenous operational activities but its legal structure is complex.
 The business is capital-intensive and is characterised by large monetary flows, including rental income, expenses for project activities, acquisitions/sales of properties and financial expenses.